EE-MLLM: A Data-Efficient and Compute-Efficient Multimodal Large Language Model: Experiments

 \textbf{Pre-training Configurations.} During the pre-training stage, we follow LLaVA to adopt blip-558k~\cite{li2022blip} for training one epoch.
 We freeze the LLM and the vision encoder, making only the projector trainable.
 We adopt AdamW~\cite{loshchilov2018decoupled_adamw} optimizer.
 The learning rate is 1e-3, followed by a linear warm-up scheduler and then a cosine decay scheduler.
 The global batch size is 256.

-\textbf{Fine-tuning Configurations.} During the fine-tuning stage, we freeze the vision encoder and update the weights of LLM and projector.
-The total quantity of supervised fine-tuning data amounts to 3 million.
-As displayed in Tab.~\ref{tab:sft_data}, following Deepseek-VL~\cite{lu2024deepseek}, our supervised fine-tuning data incorporates open-source gpt4v datasets, including ShareGPT4V~\cite{chen2023sharegpt4v}, LVIS-Instruct4V~\cite{wang2023see_lvis_instruct4v}, LAION-GPT4V~\cite{laion-gpt4v}, and TextOCR-GPT4V~\cite{textocr-gpt4v}.
-Moreover, to enhance the fine-grained capabilities of MLLM, we introduce DVQA~\cite{kafle2018dvqa}, PlotQA~\cite{methani2020plotqa}, CLEVR~\cite{johnson2017clevr}, DocVQA~\cite{mathew2021docvqa}, ChartQA~\cite{masry2022chartqa}, and ScienceQA~\cite{lu2022learn_scienceqa} for fine-tuning.
-To preserve language abilities during fine-tuning, we utilize a large volume of text-only data from various sources.
-The text-only data encompasses various dataset types, such as mathematical reasoning, multi-round dialogues, logic comprehension, and code.
-Meanwhile, the in-house data primarily consists of OCR-related, table and diagram comprehension, and mathematical reasoning data.
-The optimizer is AdamW with a global batch size of 128.
-The learning rate is 2e-5 and the learning rate scheduler is the same as the pre-training stage.
-The training is conducted on 16 NVIDIA H800 GPUs.
+\textbf{Fine-tuning Configurations.} During the fine-tuning stage, we freeze the vision encoder and update the weights of the LLM and projector.
+The total amount of supervised fine-tuning data is 3 million samples.
+The sources of fine-tuning data are provided in Appendix~\ref{sec:sft_data}.
+We utilize the AdamW optimizer with a global batch size of 128 and a learning rate of 2e-5.
+The learning rate scheduler is the same as the pre-training stage.
+Training is conducted on 16 H800 GPUs.